berniezajac/emotional-solar-coaster/README.md

 Setup inspired by https://github.com/testsmith-io/jmeter-influxdb-grafana-docker

-Disclaimer: This is the first time I've toyed with Telegraf, InfluxDB and Grafana - so things might be a bit messy :)
+Disclaimer: This is the first time I've toyed with Telegraf, InfluxDB and Grafana - so things might be a bit messy :) This is provided as is and no support provided.

 ## Telegraf